Longest lab of the day. Multi-part. Pace yourself—each part is a self-contained check, and you can stop between parts if you need to.

 Final acceptance

-- The PR (if you opened one) is clean.
+- If you opened a pull request, it is clean.

 - Every single checkbox in Parts 1 through 6 is ticked.